 I normally wouldn’t get too excited about new/updated cash back products, but Chase Freedom cards are an exception since they have the potential to be converted to transferable Ultimate Rewards when paired with one of 3 other cards (Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred).

-If you do not already have a transferable Ultimate Rewards earning card such as a Chase Sapphire Preferred, I suggest starting with that.
-Then, adding a Chase Freedom Unlimited or the new Chase Freedom Flex card to your wallet can increase your earning potential.
+If you do not already have a transferable Ultimate Rewards earning card such as a card_name, I suggest starting with that.
+Then, adding a card_name or the new Chase Freedom Flex card to your wallet can increase your earning potential.
 This has been our strategy for the past few years.

 Be sure to check back on September 15 when the new card launches!
 I’ll also have a post comparing the Chase Freedom Unlimited and Chase Freedom Flex cards.